yusakuw/Mozc-for-iOS/README.md

 ### Limitation

-Device build only, cannot run on the simulator.
+~~Device build only, cannot run on the simulator.~~
+Now you can run your mozc-enabled apps on the iOS simulators.

 ### Sample Project